ibm-cloud-docs/maximo-application-suite/responsibilities.md

 |Meet disaster recovery objectives| {{site.data.keyword.IBM_notm}} follows best practices for disaster recovery.
 All {{site.data.keyword.IBM}} applications automatically recover and restart after any disaster event. \n For more information about disaster recovery, see the [{{site.data.keyword.IBM_notm}} Disaster Recovery Plan](/docs/overview?topic=overview-zero-downtime#disaster-recovery).  | Customers can help meet disaster recovery objectives by deploying their project in a development or test environment before they deploy to production.
 The customer does not have to take other actions to prepare for an event of a catastrophic failure in a region. \n For more information, see [Backing up and restoring {{site.data.keyword.prodname_imas_short}}](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=administering-backing-up-restoring-maximo-application-suite){: external} |
 |Meet high availability objectives| {{site.data.keyword.cloud}} is available globally and load balanced from a single URL.
 It is highly available and continues to run even if your resources are unavailable. \n For more information about high availability, see the [{{site.data.keyword.IBM}} service level objectives](/docs/overview?topic=overview-slo) and the [sample application architecture](/docs/overview?topic=overview-bcdr-app-recovery).  | You can increase the resiliency of the systems to environmental, hardware, or software faults or failure.
 Techniques and architectural patterns can minimize the impact on the overall system if a planned or unplanned system outage occurs. \n For more information about HA in {{site.data.keyword.prodname_imas_short}}, see [High Availability](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=planning-high-availability){: external} |
 {: row-headers}
-{: caption="Table 5.
-Responsibilities for disaster recovery" caption-side="bottom"}
+{: caption="Responsibilities for disaster recovery" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}